struphy-hub/struphy/doc/sections/install.rst

 ^^^^^^^^^^^^^^^

 Docker is well-suited for developers on any kind of platform.
-After installing docker desktop (1.) and logging in to the registry (2.), the relevant docker image to run is ``gitlab-registry.mpcdf.mpg.de/struphy/struphy/ubuntu20``.
+After installing and launching docker desktop (1. from above) and logging in to the registry (2. from above), the relevant docker image to run is ``gitlab-registry.mpcdf.mpg.de/struphy/struphy/ubuntu20``.
 It initializes the recommended dev environment for struphy (``Ubuntu 20.04``) with all dependencies installed and compiled.